srivatsa2/web-bot/README.md

    * REPL.IT WEBBOT LINK : https://webbot-2.srivatsasrighak.repl.co/

-   WE CREATED A WEBSITE BY INCLUDING SOME FUNCTIONALIES TO THE WEBBOT
+   WE CREATED A WEBSITE BY INCLUDING SOME FUNCTIONALITIES TO THE WEBBOT

    * Git-hub link(WEBSITE) : https://github.com/srivatsa2/ML2021-WEEK2